jannemik/IODS-final/README.md

-This repository includes my final assignment for the IODS course.
+This repository includes my final assignment for the **IODS** course.

-The final assignment is published [here] (https://jannemik.github.io/IODS-final/)
+The final assignment is published [here](https://jannemik.github.io/IODS-final/).